Skip to content

 10. Smew

-The smew is a species of duck which is the sole survivor of the genus Mergellus.
-This genus is related to the Mergus genus, and is sometimes included as a part of it.
-The name of the genus is a diminutive of Mergus, and is derived from Latin albus, which means ‘white’.
+The smew is a species of duck that is the sole survivor of the genus Mergellus.
+This genus is related to the Mergus genus and is sometimes included as a part of it.
+The name of the genus is a diminutive of Mergus, derived from the Latin albus, which means ‘white.’

 The smew is thought to be biologically closer to the goldeneyes than it is to the Mergus genus.
-The smew is a small species of duck which is easily identifiable thanks to its unique coloration.
-It has a white head and neck, with a black back and wings.
+The smew is a small species of duck that is easily identifiable thanks to its unique coloration.
+It has a white head, neck, black back, and wings.

-It has a unique pattern on its breast which is white with black spots.
+It has a unique white pattern on its breast with black spots.

-Efforts are being made to protect the smew and its habitat, in order to ensure its survival..
+Efforts are being made to protect the smew and its habitat to ensure its survival.

 KingdomAnimalia